jcpunk/puppet-secrets/REFERENCE.md

 ### <a name="secrets"></a>`secrets`

-This class will fetch secrets from the puppet master that follow a specific layout.
+This class will fetch secrets from the puppet server that follow a specific layout.

 #### Examples